hundredrabbits/thebook/north_pacific_logbook.md

 I wash my face every few days to remove the accumulation of salt, my face feels smooth, and as do the tips of my fingers?
 Our bodies don't get rinsed often, as we are conserving water.
 We wash whenever we change clothes, which on this trip isn't terribly often.
 Sea life puts us on a different beat, I like it, but I do miss hot showers and our little room heater.
 It's a shame our Espar diesel heater is broken, but again, even if it wasn't I doubt we'd have enough power to sustain its use, as it is coldest when the power it at its lowest.
 Tomorrow is our scheduled time to wake Calcifer so we can charge our batteries.
 Our neighbour under the stairs is doing well, and did not think the knockdown bothersome — good.

 ##### 2230
 Calm, calm.
-We've drifted into another no-wind desert, a rift between two systems that is 100 nm wide.
+We've drifted into another no-wind desert, a rift between two systems that is 185 km (100 nm) wide.
 We thought we could keep Pino under light wind, following the southern edge of a system, but it is difficult to know for sure where the wind ends.
 No forecast is that accurate.
 Because of this, planning is difficult.

 Our main is flapping, waiting for wind to fill its belly, to give it purpose.
 Not tonight.
 Maybe things will be different in the morning, in the meantime we'll have to endure the flapping.